CollActionteam/collaction_backend/README.md

 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

 ## Project structure
+- `auth/` - Package for extracting user information from requests
 - `email-contact/` - Contact form Lambda function
 - `hello_world/` - Example Lambda function.
 - `events/` - Invocation events that you can use to invoke the function.
-- `tests/` - Unit tests for the application code.
+- `whoami/` - Example Lambda for authenticating Firebase users.
 - `template.yaml` - A template that defines the application's AWS resources.

 For additional information, refer to `README.md` files in these directories.